betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

      return x;
    }
 ```
-I suspect you all noticed: There's a bug in this function -- the
+I suspect you all noticed: there's a bug in this function — the
 loop should have only run while `c<3`, not `c<=3`.
 That's a nuisance.
 The bug is likely difficult to find because the three coordinates of the
-sum object were computed correctly, but we wrote past the end of the
+sum object were computed correctly, but I wrote past the end of the
 `coordinates` array.
 So the error would not have been visible immediately
 and would only have manifested when I find myself confused that some other
 variable does not seem to store the value it should have had.
 It will